elliotcm/how-to-computer/part-01.md

 Here we're encoding the **character** version of the numbers, i.e. the way they're written, not their pure mathematical versions.
 We'll get to those later.

-The character encoding is arbitrary and picks up from where we left off with the letters, which is why the character `0` here is `0110100` rather than `0000000` as you might expect.
+The character encoding (noun) is arbitrary and picks up from where we left off with the letters, which is why the character `0` here is `0110100` rather than `0000000` as you might expect.
 ```